PucklaJ/odin-libclang/README.md

 # Odin libclang

 Odin bindings to the libclang library of the LLVM project.
+These bindings have been generated using [runic](https://github.com/Samudevv/runic).

 ## License of LLVM